Article I. Membership

 (a) keep the respective minutes and records of the Assembly, the House of Delegates, and the Board of Governors;

-(b) maintain the roster of the delegates in the House and the register of members;
+(b) maintain the roster of the delegates in the House;

 (c) receive, certify, and publish nominations of circuit delegates, officers, and governors;